mobiusml/hqq/Readme.md

 <b>HQQ</b> is a fast and accurate model quantizer that skips the need for calibration data.
 It's super simple to implement (just a few lines of code for the optimizer).
 It can crunch through quantizing the Llama2-70B model in only 4 minutes! 🚀

 ### Installation
+First, make sure you have a Pytorch 2 version that matches your CUDA version: https://pytorch.org/

 You can install hqq via  ```pip install hqq```.

 To get the latest version, you can install the core library directly via ```pip install git+https://github.com/mobiusml/hqq.git```.